 My experience buying a sim card at Johannesburg Airport

-On this trip I was renting a car and driving to Lesotho, country no. 114 for me on my trip around the world and after I also visited Eswatini, country no. 115.
+On my last trip to Johannesburg I rented a car and drove down to Lesotho.
+Lesotho was country no. 114 for me on my trip around the world and after I also visited Eswatini, country no. 115.
 I did some research on the internet and read that Vodacom offered free roaming in Lesotho and MTN offered free roaming in Eswatini.

-When I inquired in the store about this, both internet providers told me this is NOT TRUE.
-From my own experience I can also tell you that is not the case and in Lesotho I bought a Vodacom sim card on arrival, see my blog about the best sim card for traveling to Lesotho in 2024.
+When I inquired in the store about this, both internet providers told me that this is NOT TRUE.
+From my own experience I can also tell you that is not the case either.
+In Lesotho I bought a Vodacom sim card on arrival, see my blog about the best sim card for traveling to Lesotho in 2024.

 According to the internet prepaid sim cards for South Africa are only valid for 90 days.
 However, I was able to reactivate my MTN sim card that I bought at Cape Town Airport when I got back to South Africa 4 months later without any problems.

-Using my MTN sim card across South Africa was very good again and I did not have any problems.
-I even mostly use 4G over public WiFi from a hotel or restaurant, but I must admit it can get a little pricey buying constantly new data packages.
+Using my MTN sim card across South Africa was very good and I did not have any problems.
+I mostly even used 4G/LTE over public WiFi from the hotels or restaurants, but I must admit it can get a little pricey buying constantly new data packages.

 If you have any more questions about buying a sim card at Johannesburg Airport or traveling in South Africa in general please leave me a comment and I will be happy to help you.